Spell-check and automatic corrections

 From the Preferences dialog box, you can also disable smart quotes, and choose to detect links automatically.

-If you'd prefer to disable the option to replace text altogether, just deselect the checkbox next to "Text Substitution."
+If you'd prefer to disable the option to replace text altogether, just deselect the checkbox next to "Automatic substitution."